-K’s House Kyoto:
+K’s House Kyoto

-Gojo Guesthouse:
+Gojo Guesthouse

-Utano Youth Hostel:
+Kyoto Utano Youth Hostel

 More Kyoto Hotels info: